Metro Transit rolling stock: Locomotives

-The Northstar commuter rail line's first five locomotives are the MP36PH-3C, manufactured by MotivePower in Boise, Idaho at a total cost of $13,823,000.
+The Northstar commuter rail line's first five locomotives were the MP36PH-3C, manufactured by MotivePower in Boise, Idaho at a total cost of $13,823,000.
 The first of the locomotives, #501, was delivered October 3, 2008.
 The other four arrived around New Years Day of 2009.
-The locomotives are numbered sequentially 501 through 505.
+The locomotives were numbered sequentially 501 through 505.

 Around the time the line began service in November 2009, it was announced that a negotiations were underway with the Utah Transit Authority to acquire a sixth locomotive from their FrontRunner service.
 This locomotive arrived in December 2009.
 By June, Metro Transit decided to purchase the UTA locomotive due to high leasing costs and the need to have an extra locomotive for when others are being repaired or inspected. $2.85 million for buying the locomotive and repainting it in Northstar livery came from a $10.1 million contingency fund built into the original cost of the service.